MSeveri96/MANULS/README.md

 ### Documentation

-You can find the documentation, along with some examples, [here](https://github.com/MSeveri96/Optimal-external-electric-field/blob/main/Documentation/README.md) or, if you prefer, download a PDF version with this [link]
+You can find the documentation in PDF format, along with a worked example, [here](https://github.com/MSeveri96/MANULS/MANULS_documentaton.pdf) in this repository

 ### Prerequisites